Georges St-Pierre on drug tests in UFC: “Its still easy to pass drug test, even now with USADA”

 “You asked me if I think he was taking [PEDs]?
 I don’t know,” St-Pierre said.
 “I have suspicions, but it’s not right if you don’t have the evidence to accuse someone.
 And even today, do I think there’s a lot of guys who take steroids and performance-enhancing drugs?
 Yes.
 And I have an idea of who, and I’m pretty — like, just for my gut feeling — 99.9 percent sure.
 But I don’t have the evidence.

 “It’s not what you think, it’s not what you know.
 It’s what you can prove.
 And I don’t know.
 I’m in the game, I’m talking to a lot of people.
 Between fighters, we know who does.
-There’s only a few handful of people who do the whole thing [in regards to supplying PEDs].
+There’s only a few handful of people who do the whole thing [in regard to supplying PEDs].
 One guy could do this team, this team, this team, and one other guy can do two teams.
 The word goes around, man.
 Especially when you’re a complete fighter, the word goes around.”

 In all, St-Pierre is pleased at how the UFC’s drug testing process is being operated presently as compared to how it was previously handled.
 He also said technology access with cheaters will allow them to be one step ahead of all those who are trying track them down.